alex-maleno/Fuzzing-Module/README.md

 about them
 - In general, its good practice to bookmark things in Soucetrail that look interesting so you can come back to them later

+## Challenge: Fuzz Target 2

+TODO

+## Solution: How to Fuzz Target 2

+TODO

+# Phase 4: Fuzzing a Target with a slice

 ## Creating a Slice
 TODO: figure out an appropriate spot to have this section.
 Tossed it at the end just to get ideas down.
 Also write more